-	3) Avoid oxalates and Balance Calcium– If you have had oxalate stones in the past, you should reduce foods that are high in oxalates.
+3) Avoid oxalates and balance calcium – If you have had oxalate stones in the past, you should reduce foods that are high in oxalates.
 The worst offenders are spinach, rhubarb, beets, beer, French fries, nuts and nut butters, chocolate, and potato chips.
-Dietary calcium should not be limited and calcium in the diet can actually bind oxalate in the gut, so if you are going to eat the above foods, eat them with a good calcium source like yogurt, cheese, or broccoli.
+Dietary calcium should not be limited as calcium in the diet binds oxalate in the gut.
+So, if you are going to eat the above foods, eat them with a good calcium source like yogurt, cheese, or broccoli.

-6) Drink Lemon Water– The citric acid in lemon juice inhibits stone formation and breaks up small stones beginning to form.
+6) Drink lemon water – The citric acid in lemon juice inhibits stone formation and breaks up small stones beginning to form.
 It binds calcium in the urine, reducing the likelihood of calcium stones.

 And for Urinary Tract Health: